-The Township shall encourage all new residential and mixed use development, in all designations of this Plan, to include a target of 20% affordable housing units or dwelling.
+The Township shall encourage all new residential and mixed use development in settlement areas and hamlets, to include a target of 20% affordable housing units or dwelling.
 This target shall be calculated as affordable based on the definition in Section 3.4.1.1 and applied to the entirety of the development.
 The Township's 2041 housing demand is 1050 residential units, which requires the Township to provide approximately 210 new affordable housing units by 2041.